GPU Rendering Overview

 GPU rendering allows V-Ray RT to perform the raytracing calculations on the GPUs installed in the system, rather than the CPU.
 Since GPUs are specifically designed for massively parallel calculations, they can speed up the rendering process by an order of magnitude.

-To enable GPU rendering, select the OpenCL (single kernel) or CUDA (single kernel) value for the Engine type parameter in the V-Ray RT settings.
+To enable GPU rendering, select the CUDA or OpenCL value for the Engine type parameter in the V-Ray RT settings.

 V-Ray RT for GPU has two back-ends (or engines).
 One is based on OpenCL (see the references section below for more info on OpenCL) and the other one - on the nVidia CUDA platform.

 The OpenCL engine should be able to run on any OpenCL-compatible hardware.
 However this may or may not be true based on different manufacturers and driver versions.
 Below is a list of tests we have performed (Until June 2015) and the results:

 - nVidia - For nVidia GPUs always prefer using CUDA, since it runs faster and has more supported features.
 However, V-Ray RT Open CL works properly on Fermi-, Kepler- or Maxwell based cards with the latest drivers.
 Cards with architecture older than Fermi are not supported.

 - AMD GPUs - RT OpenCL on AMD works only on AMD GCN 1.1 (or newer) GPUs with driver 15 (or newer) using V-Ray 3.30.04.

 - Intel GPUs - RT Open CL does NOT work on Intel GPUs.

 - OpenCL allows using the CPU for calculations together with the GPUs.
 For that you need to install OpenCL runtime for CPUs (Intel OpenCL Runtime, AMD OpenCL Runtime).